The iPad mini isn’t receiving any update

 The writing is on the wall.
 The iPad mini 4 is probably going to be the last iPad mini ever.
 Apple just announced iPad updates during its WWDC keynote.
 Both the 9.7-inch and 12.9-inch iPad Pro models are receiving major updates.
 In the meantime, the iPad mini feels like the neglected device in the iPad lineup, and it’s now probably on life support.

-If you want a cheap iPad, you can buy a 9.7-inch iPad for $320.
+If you want a cheaper iPad, you can buy a 9.7-inch iPad for $320.
 It’s cheaper than the $399 iPad mini 4.
 And if you want a big, powerful iPad, there’s always the iPad Pro.

 It’s clear that both the entry-level iPad and the iPhone 7 Plus (and phablets in general) have become more popular than the iPad mini.
 So Apple is just going to keep the iPad mini for now and discontinue it at some point.